shalin07/TextMining/README.md

 # TextMining and Natural Language Processing
-TextMining and Natural Language Processing using Kmeans algorithm
+Text Prediction and Natural Language Processing using Kmeans algorithm